'BRICS bank' looks to local currencies as Russia sanctions bite

 The NDB has expanded from its original core of five to eight and only makes loans in member countries.

-Chief Financial Officer Leslie Maasdorp told Reuters in an interview at the NDB headquarters in Shanghai that the bank aims to increase local currency lending from about 22% to 30% by 2026, but that there were limits to de-dollarisation.
+Chief Financial Officer Leslie Maasdorp told Reuters in an interview at the NDB headquarters in Shanghai that the bank aims to increase local currency lending from about 22 percent to 30 percent by 2026, but that there were limits to de-dollarisation.

 "The bank's operating currency is dollars for a very specific reason, US dollars are where the largest pools of liquidity are," he said.